purav-parekh/100DaysOfCode/README.md

 # My Journey of #100DaysOfCode

 **Purav Parekh**
-*Actively looking for role as a Front-End Developer/Full Stack Developer*
+*Actively looking for role as a Front-End Developer/Software Developer*

 ## Timeline